kienvu01/fpt_deepwiki/memory-bank/activeContext.md

 ## Recent Changes

+### Enhanced Backend Wiki Report Generation API
+- Created a dedicated `wiki_report.py` module for generating wiki reports on the backend
+- Implemented a RESTful API endpoint at `/api/wiki/generate` for wiki generation
+- Added OpenAPI specification for the new endpoint
+- Created a frontend API route at `src/app/api/wiki/generate/route.ts` to proxy requests
+- Updated the repository page to support backend processing option
+- Added an example script `generate_wiki_report.py` for testing the wiki report generation API
+- Integrated with the RAG system to store generated wiki reports
+- Ensured compatibility with existing wiki cache system
+- Added Pydantic models for request/response validation
+- Implemented error handling and logging for the API

 ### Added Swagger API Documentation
 - Created comprehensive OpenAPI specification (openapi.yaml) documenting all API endpoints
 - Implemented a Swagger UI interface for interactive API exploration and testing